-Does this sound familiar?
-Your marketing team is crushing its lead generation goals, but the sales team complains the leads are low-quality.
-Meanwhile, your customer success team is struggling with churn because clients were sold a promise that the product couldn't quite keep.
-This friction between departments is more than just an internal headache; it’s a silent revenue killer.
-The root of the problem is almost always the same: siloed teams working with different goals and separate data.
-This is where a strategic framework called Revenue Operations, or RevOps, comes in.
-It’s the operational glue that aligns your people, processes, and technology around the single, shared goal of driving predictable growth.
+Your marketing team crushes its lead goals, but sales complains the leads are junk.
+Meanwhile, customer success is fighting churn because clients were sold a promise the product couldn't keep.
+This friction between your sales, marketing, and customer success teams is more than an internal headache—it’s a silent revenue killer.
+The problem is almost always the same: siloed departments with separate goals and data.
+This is where Revenue Operations, or RevOps, comes in.
+It’s the operational glue that aligns your people and processes around one shared mission: driving predictable growth.

 Key Takeaways